-- To understand the biological roles of carbohydrates (Mono, oligo, polysaccharides) and their chemical structures. - To learn about amino acids, proteins, naturally occurring peptides and structural organization and its conformation. - To outline the concept of lipids, their biological and chemical roles. - To learn in detail the structures of DNA and RNA structure, sequence determination and synthesis. - To understand the biological role of porphyrins and chemistry and physiological role of vitamins.
+- To understand the biological roles of carbohydrates (Mono, oligo, polysaccharides) and their chemical structures. - To learn the structure of amino acids, proteins & its structural organization and conformation.
+Naturally occurring peptides - To gain the concept of lipids, their biological and chemical roles. - To acquire and understand the structures of DNA and RNA, sequence determination and synthesis. - To study the structure & biological role of porphyrins and to remember chemistry and physiological role of vitamins.